Benefits Processing Innovation Strategy

 How might we harness and scale innovation across offices to drive efficiencies and promote a consistent experience across the end to end process while maintaining a high level of integrity and eliminating fraud?

-*Due to confidentiality terms, client names, research findings and current and future state artifacts have been intentionally omitted.
+*Due to confidentiality terms, client names and strategic recommendations have been intentionally omitted.

 Synthesized ~160 interviews to understand the perceptions around the current state challenges

 Created an Office Productivity Model and Business Model Framework for each location and identified areas of opportunity for data collection pilots

 Designed Future State Process Blueprint and Implementation Roadmap